albill/albill.github.com/_posts/2003-03-06-the-quest-for-perfection.markdown

 ---
+author: admin
+date: '2003-03-06 15:07:00'
 layout: post
+slug: the-quest-for-perfection
+status: publish
 title: The Quest for Perfection
-published: true
-meta: {}

-tags:
+wordpress_id: '1296'
+categories:
 - Science Fiction
-type: post
-status: publish
 ---
 Most people know that I'm a bit of a transhumanist.
 Slate has some articles relating to human enhancement up.